-From Sunday 20 January 2019, we will be switching over to the new Hunger Hill junction layout and the implementation of the new one-way system on West Street and West Quay Road.
+Since Sunday 20 January 2019, there has been a new junction layout at Hunger Hill, and a new one-way system on West Street and West Quay Road.

 View the simple map of the works.
 Other more detailed plans are available on the right of this page.